GENERAL PROGRAM QUESTIONS

 I'm not certain which concentration I want to choose yet.
 What should I select? (on-campus MEM/MF only)

 Consider your passion, interests, and career aspirations when determining which concentration to pursue.
 We encourage you to reach out to the admissions team and/or faculty within a respective concentration to discuss.
 On the application, you can select any concentration, and will be assigned an academic advisor based on the program area in which you are admitted.
 You will officially select your concentration during the registration process.
 We strongly encourage applicants to look closely at the prerequisites and program descriptions to ensure they have the appropriate foundational knowledge and/or experience to responsibly pursue their selection.
-Should you decide you'd like to consider pursuiing a different concentration once you have matriculated, program chairs approve post-application concentration changes on a case-by-case basis.
-Therefore, if you believe you may want to change your selection, please remember approvals are granted only if the program chair believes you to have the requisite knowledge and skills to maintain pace with others in the concentration you are seeking to enter.
+Should you decide you'd like to consider pursuing a different concentration once you have matriculated, program chairs approve post-application concentration changes.
+Therefore, if you believe you may want to change your selection, please remember approvals are granted if the program chair believes you to have the requisite knowledge and skills to maintain pace with others in the concentration you are seeking to enter.

 My recommender’s email address changed.
 Can you change it on my application?